 This is because the ENFPs dominant values (NF), freedom and compassion, is frequently dismissed as feminine sentiment.
 The temperament and the processing style of the explorer (EP) is beyond this also regarded as a very feminine style of control, sometimes confused as passive or neurotic.
 But this is just the first glimpse: feminine and masculine is, from this perspective, just a stereotype and a confusion.
 Perceiving is in fact very assertive, an ENFP goes against the flow, and challenges the group and the prevalent culture.

 People will naturally make the assertion that kindness can’t be strength, and that creativity can’t be made real.
 But there is little truth to this.
 A creative person with an idea who’s time has come can be incredibly practical and direct when asserting this idea.
 An emotionally invested person can be incredibly logical and intelligent in making their values into rules of law.
 ENFPs frequently turn their personal ethics and ideas into law.
-ENFPs are constantly tapping on their inferior functions, and a hidden ISTJ armoured self is always ready to protect the ENFP in times of difficulty.
+You use Extroverted Thinking to drive forward positive change in the world, and they do it well.

 People often miss the dignity of an ENFP.
 The ENFP has things they will refuse to do, things they will refuse to accept, standards, and a sense of what is okay, and what is beneath them.
 Don’t ask them to compromise these ethics.